 Some concepts related to Semantic Search Engine are briefly explained below.

 - Entity-seeking Query is a query that searches for a specific entity.

 - Canonical Query is the expression of a main query and search intent in different ways.

 - Query Rewriting is the calculation of different variants of a query and the Semantic Search Engine rewriting it and presenting the relevant results to the user.

 - Dominant Search Intent and Subintent are intent types that are more than one in a query.

-If you ask Google the question of “What is cancer?”, you will see a result from the website with the most comprehensive content about cancer.
+If you ask Google the question “What is cancer?”, you will see a result from the website with the most comprehensive content about cancer.

-The relevant result page explains the cancer treatment, its types, symptoms, causes, and history in broad aspects and contains various links to categories with related sub-topics.
+The relevant results page explains the cancer treatment, its types, symptoms, causes, and history in broad aspects and contains various links to categories with related sub-topics.
 Semantic Web and Semantic Search reward quality content writers with a certain depth.
-If you enter the query “Who was the wife of 36th President of the United States of America” on Google, you will see that Google gives the exactly best matching result.
+If you enter the query “Who was the wife of 36th President of the United States of America” on Google, you will see that Google gives the exact best matching result.